1m1-github/FairInbox/README.md

 This dapp is useful for mainstream and can bring real adoption.

-Possible path: meeting with Twitter exec -> meeting with Elon Musk -> add FairInbox to Twitter -> $ALGO 🚀

 ## Smart contracts
 Smart contracts were written using [tealish](https://tealish.tinyman.org/) and make use of modern AVM features like `box`es.